Where to find child poverty estimates?

 Indicator 1.1.1 Proportion of population below international poverty line (%) – disaggregated data is available for children under 15

-Child Poverty: Global, Regional and Select National Trends (includes data on the share of children living in monetary poor households in 2014, 2019, 2020 and 2024, available for the $3.00 and $8.30 poverty lines)
+Child Poverty: Global, Regional and Select National Trends (by World Bank and UNICEF) - includes data on the share of children living in monetary poor households in 2014, 2019, 2020 and 2024, available for the $3.00 and $8.30 poverty lines.

-UNICEF Data Warehouse – click on ´Child Poverty´ and select the indicator of interest
+UNICEF Data Warehouse – click on ´Child Poverty´ and select the indicator of interest.

-Child Benefits Tracker (includes estimates of both monetary and multi dimensional child poverty) - go to ´Countries´ and select your country of interest (see for example Angola)
+Child Benefits Tracker - includes estimates of both monetary and multi dimensional child poverty, go to ‘Countries’ and select your country of interest (see for example Angola)

-Multidimensional Poverty Index (MPI) 2023 (includes data on children in multidimensionally poor households) – scroll down and click on ´Data Table 3: Age results 2023´
+Multidimensional Poverty Index (MPI) 2023 - includes data on children in multidimensionally poor households, scroll down and click on ‘Data Table 3: Age results 2023’

 High-income countries: